 OECD estimates suggest that at least 10% of all the resources invested in healthcare do not give a good return on investment.
 This may be because investment in for example high levels of elective surgery, robot-assisted surgery, imaging equipment, laboratory testing or prescribing certain types of drugs has gone beyond the point of optimality where value (the difference between patients benefits and provider costs) is maximised.
 Increasing resources beyond this point still generates additional health benefits (up to a point) but these are below the additional costs.

-Figure 2: (Theoretical) illustration of the relation between healthcare provision, health benefits and costs of provision
+Figure 2: (Theoretical) Illustration of relation between healthcare resources and health benefits and costs